Updated January 2025

 • Rent a canal boat for the afternoon.
 This is not the same as doing a canal cruise with 30+ other tourists.
 There are a couple of boat rental companies that will rent you an electric canal boat by the hour and you can have a boat all to yourself.
 They are easy to navigate and don’t go fast.
 Just pay attention to the direction of the canal (some are one-way) and be considerate of faster moving vessels.
 We used Sloepdelen which has two docks in Amsterdam.
 The boats were clean and easy to operate and 2.5 hours was €150.
 We took snacks and wine on the boat and had a grand time.
 Of course, taking a canal boat cruise is fun too.

 • Outdoor markets and the Foodhallen.
 Amsterdam is literally flush with outdoor markets that sell food, produce, crafts, antiques and other goods.
 The Foodhallen is an upscale food hall with a lot of options for food of all kinds, including dim sum, tacos, burgers, tapas, fish and chips, ribs, pastries, etc. We went for dinner one night and ate small dishes from 4-5 different stands.
 I had the best fish and chips of my life there, outdoing Leo Burdock’s in Dublin and everywhere in London.
 I think we could have gone 2-3 more times and still not sampled all the food.
+The De Pijp neighborhood has one of Amsterdam’s largest and busiest outdoor markets, called the Albert Cuyp Markt.
+It has fresh food, exotic fare, souvenirs, and clothing, and makes a fun afternoon of siteseeing.

 • Visit the Amsterdam Zoo.
 This is an interesting zoo… it’s the oldest in the Netherlands, and not super well kept, but the animals looked healthy and happy, and the zoo itself is more like a park.
 The animals were really engaging and seemed interested in the people who came to see them.
 We had a great time, and you can take the tram.